 - The UAV flight authorization and UAV-UAVC pairing authorization is performed at PDU session/PDN connection establishment/modification procedures.

-- The 3GPP system supports USS authorization of pairing between a UAV and a networked UAVC or a UAVC that connects to the UAV via Internet connectivity during the establishment of the PDN connection/PDU session for UAS services (i.e. connectivity to USS and for C2 traffic).
+- The 3GPP system supports USS authorization of pairing between a UAV and a networked UAVC or a UAVC that connects to the UAV via Internet connectivity during the establishment of the PDN connection/PDU session for C2 communication.
 Modifications or establishment of the pairing or re-authorization take place via modification of the established PDN connection/PDU session.
 During such procedures, the USS provides to the 3GPP system information (e.g. QoS requirement, data flow descriptors, etc.) that enable traffic between the UAV and the UAVC.

 NOTE: How the USS is made aware of the UAVC is outside the scope of 3GPP in this Release.